afschowdhury/obsidian-notes/Creating a database in Mongodb using pymongo.md

 ![[Pasted image 20230730154047.png]]
 we can see all the collections(tables in [[obsidian-notes/Database/SQL|SQL]]) under the db by running `show collections` command
 ![[Pasted image 20230730154123.png]]
+in order to create a database or a collection , we must insert one document into the collection using pymongo and by using mongosh or compas, we need to just create a collection.

 ![[Pasted image 20230730155002.png]]